web3melk/capy-token/README.md

 #### Buy

 * Before the first `500` purchases: `0%`
-* After the first `500` purchases: `5%`
+* After the first `500` purchases: `2%`

 #### Sell

-* Before the first `1,000` purchases: `25%`
+* Before the first `1,000` purchases: `5%`
-* After the first `1,000` purchases: `5%`
+* After the first `1,000` purchases: `2%`

-## Founders
+## OGs

-On contract deployment, all tokens are minted to the contract address and a treasury wallet is defined.
-The contract creator becomes the owner of contract.
+On contract deployment, all tokens are minted to the contract address.
+The contract creator becomes the owner of contract and the first OG.

-Anyone will be able to transfer 0.5 ETH to the contract address to be a founder.
-There is a maximum of 50 founders.
+Anyone will be able to transfer 0.5 ETH to the contract address to be a OG.
+There is a maximum of 50 OGs.
+All OGs are whitelisted and does not have the limit of transactions nor pay the fees.
-At any time, the owner will be able to create the liquidity pool with an arbitrary amount of ETH in the contract and trading will be open.
-At this moment the remaining ETH in the contract will go to the treasury and 10% of tokens will be distributed to the treasury and to all founders in a proportion of 20%/80% respectively.

-Rules:
-- If you try to transfer 0.5 ETH after the pool creation, or the maximum founders reached, the transaction will be reverted.
-- Each wallet will have only one spot as founder.
-- In case of two transactions from the same wallet, the second transaction will be reverted, and the wallet will still be a founder in the list.
+At any time, the owner will be able to launch the token with just one transaction that:
+1. Creates the liquidity pool with 50% of tokens and the total ETH amount locked on the contract.
+2. Distribute the other 50% of tokens to all OGs.
+3. Sets the maximum tokens per wallet to the distributed amount per OG.

 On every buy and sell a fee will be aplied.
 The fees are collected in CAPY tokens.
-At any time, any founder can:
+At any time, any OG can:
 1) Swap CAPY token to ETH and distribute
 2) Distribute CAPY tokens in the contract
 3) Distribute ETH in the contract

+Rules:
+- If a wallet try to transfer 0.5 ETH after the pool creation, or the maximum OGs reached, the transaction will be reverted.
+- Each wallet will have only one spot as OG.
-In any case the distribution will follow the proportion:
+- In case of two transactions from the same wallet, the second transaction will be reverted, and the wallet will still be an OG.
-  - 20% to the treasury (defined on contract creation)
-  - 80% equaly to all founders (max 50 wallets, so at least 1,6% for each founder)
+- If an OG transfer part of the tokens received, the wallet lose the OG status and becomes a normal wallet that pays fees, has limits and do not receive fees.
+- If an OG transfer ALL tokens from the whitelisted wallet to a new wallet, the status of OG is removed from the first one and added to the new one, so the fees will be collected by the new wallet.
+It happens only if the transfer amount is exactly the total amount of the OG wallet.

 ### Smart Contract Deployments